 Plenty of apps will store your photos, from Apple iCloud to Dropbox to Microsoft OneDrive, but at the moment Google Photos makes most sense for most people—even if Google has decided to withdraw its generous offer of free and unlimited photo storage in recent times.

-Unlike Apple’s offering, Google Photos is available on Android as well as iOS, and it’s also easier to use on Windows and the web than the iCloud Photos Library.
-If you spend all your time in iOS and macOS, you may well prefer to take the Apple route, but Google Photos is the option with broader appeal for Facebook escapees.
+Unlike Apple’s equivalent offering, Google Photos is available on Android as well as iOS, and it’s also easier to use on Windows and the web than the iCloud Photos Library.
+If you spend all your time in iOS and macOS, you might prefer to take the Apple route, but Google Photos is the option with broader appeal for Facebook escapees.

 Photo sharing was once one of the reasons Facebook use originally took off like a rocket when it did—being able to share your snaps with all your friends, effortlessly, online—but you’ve now got so many other quality options to pick from that you no longer have to chain yourself to Facebook.